Interaction Design Fundamentals

 - Exploring how people respond to motion and color

 - Defining behavior for interaction design

 - Professional resources

-Welcome to Interaction Design Fundamentals.
-I am Dave Houge, and in this course, we are going to explore the essential principles and best practices for designing better and more effective interactions for nearly any interface or device.
-We will start by taking a glimpse back at the origins of interaction design, and move to the present day, with an introduction to the tools and techniques used by today's interaction designers.
-From there, we'll build a foundation with the five essential principles of interaction design, and get a better understanding of how people perceive, process, understand, learn, and remember information in digital environments.
+- Welcome to Interaction Design Fundamentals.
+I'm Dave Hogue and in this course we're going to explore the essential principals and best practices for designing better and more effective interactions for nearly any interface or device.
+We'll start by taking a glimpse back at the origins of interaction design and move to the present day with an introduction to the tools and techniques used by today's interaction designers.
+From there, we'll build a foundation with the five essential principals of interaction design and get a better understanding of how people perceive, process, understand, learn, and remember information in digital environments.

-People's needs and expectations strongly influence their behaviors when interacting with devices, so we'll explore how to create successful designs, while keeping motivation and context in mind.
-We'll talk about how the structure and organization of content and functionality facilitates interaction, discuss how our sensory systems influence our perceptions, and how we can craft designs to help guide attention, and enhance memory.
-And through it all, we will show examples, and offer explanations of how to apply this information to your own design methods and techniques.
+People's needs and expectations strongly influence their behaviors when interacting with devices, so we'll explore how to create successful designs while keeping motivation and context in mind.
+We'll talk about how the structure and organization of content and functionality facilitates interaction.
+Discuss how our sensory systems influence our perceptions and how we can craft designs to help guide attention and enhance memory.
+And through it all, we'll show examples and offer explanations of how to apply this information to your own design methods and techniques.

 Illustrator CC 2013 One-on-One: Fundamentals1,633,291 Views

 PHP with MySQL Essential Training3,907,848 Views